-10.6.2 Single Security Analytics Terminology
+11.6.2 Single Security Analytics Terminology

-- Convexity This is the second derivative of the price-yield function and measures the second-order change in the price of a bond with respect to yield changes.
+- Convexity -This is the second derivative of the price-yield function and measures the second-order change in the price of a bond with respect to yield changes.
 Convexity is positive for conventional bonds.
-Negative convexity dampens the price appreciation if interest rates fall and aggravates the price decline if interest rates rise. - Current Yield This is the ratio of the annual income (interest) received by the bond divided by the current price of the security. - Duration Times Spread (DTS) Duration Times Spread is usually calculated as L-OAS OASD.
+Negative convexity dampens the price appreciation if interest rates fall and aggravates the price decline if interest rates rise. - Current Yield This is the ratio of the annual income (interest) received by the bond divided by the current price of the security. - Duration Times Spread (DTS) Duration Times Spread is usually calculated as L-OAS \ OASD.
 This measure is popular for spread/credit risk analysis, as the volatility of the spread return of a security is typically proportional to its DTS.
-DTS is one input of our Volatility & our Value FI Factor index. - Macaulay Duration This is a measure of the weighted average time to maturity (in years) for an investor to receive the present value cash flows from a bond. - Maturity The time (in years) for which an instrument remains outstanding.
+DTS is one input of our Volatility & our Value FI Factor index.

+- Key Rate Duration a component of Effective Duration, where the parallel shift in the par yield curve is replaced with a "tent-shaped" shift centered at a given keyrate node. - Macaulay Duration This is a measure of the weighted average time to maturity (in years) for an investor to receive the present value cash flows from a bond. - Maturity The time (in years) for which an instrument remains outstanding.
 The term refers to a finite period at the end of which the instrument will no longer exist and the principal is repaid with - Modified Duration This is a measure of the effect that a 100bp change in interest rates will have on the price of a bond. - Nominal Yield This represents the coupon rate on a bond.
-The nominal yield is the interest rate (to par value) that the bond issuer promises to pay the bond holders. - Option-Adjusted Spread (OAS) This is the constant spread that when added to all discount rates from the government curve on the binomial interest rate tree model (used by the indices) will make the theoretical value of the future cash flows equal to the market price of the instrument.

-- Yield-to-Maturity it represents the rate of return anticipated on a bond if held until its maturity.
+The nominal yield is the interest rate (to par value) that the bond issuer promises to pay the bond holders. - Option-Adjusted Spread (OAS) This is the constant spread that when added to all discount rates from the government curve on the binomial interest rate tree model (used by the indices) will make the theoretical value of the future cash flows equal to the market price of the instrument. - Yield-to-Maturity it represents the rate of return anticipated on a bond if held until its maturity.
 The YTM calculation takes into account the bond's current market price, par value, coupon interest rate and time to maturity under the assumptions that all cash flows received are reinvested at the same rate as the bond's current yield. - Yield-to-Worst- Represents the lowest potential yield that an investor would receive on a bond if the issuer does not default.
 The yield to worst is calculated by making worst-case scenario assumptions on the issue by calculating the returns that would be received if provisions, including prepayment, call or sinking fund, are used by the issuer.
 The YTW is used to evaluate the worst-case scenario for yield to help investors manage their risk and exposures.